 On 10th December 2016, the world lost someone truly special in Dr Sylvia Sham.
 She died of breast cancer, but she fought with every ounce of her being.
 That was Sylvia, though.
 She was a fighter through and through.
 She fought for what she knew was right, she fought for what was good.
 If someone was being mistreated, Sylvia would be one of the first people there to stand up for them, and she’d make sure that they got to speak up for themselves in the process.
 When she went for chemotherapy, so I have been told, she would almost leap onto the bed and cheerfully say “Let’s get this done.”
 She didn’t resign herself to defeat.
 Judging from the stories I have heard about her and the time I knew her, I don’t think she even knew what “defeat” meant.

-I met Sylvia when she was the Director of what was then Wai Yin Chinese Women Society, a community centre in Manchester that helps disadvantaged and underprivileged people in the city and the surrounding area.
+I met Sylvia when she was the Director of what was then Wai Yin Chinese Women Society, a community centre in Manchester that helps disadvantaged people in the city and the surrounding area.
 What had started in 1988 as a support group for Chinese women grew shortly after to support Chinese children, then Chinese men and the entire Chinese family unit, and then eventually everyone in the local community.
 She wasn’t just the Director of the organisation, she was the physical embodiment of everything Wai Yin stood for.

 The Chinese name “Wai Yin” roughly translates to “strong and beautiful woman”: “慧” meaning “intelligent, knowledgeable, bright” – to be strong of mind, I suppose – and “妍” meaning “beautiful, feminine”.
 She was a strong woman, an intelligent woman, a beautiful woman, a powerful woman, a wondrous woman.
 I was proud to call her my friend, honoured, privileged even.
 For her to consider me her friend, I cannot put that feeling into words.
 I cannot even begin to put into words how important Sylvia was to me, how important she continues to be to me.
-How on earth could one summarise a person who was not only a dear friend and colleague, not only a confidant, but a member of my extended family?
+How on earth could one summarise a person who was not only a dear friend and colleague, not only a confidant but a member of my extended family?
 Sylvia was a sister to me, and to place her entire essence into just a few hundred words won’t do her any justice whatsoever.

 Sylvia moved to the UK from Hong Kong in 1986, coming from a large family of six sisters and a brother.
 She came to Manchester to start a new life, but she spoke very little English.
 In Hong Kong, poorer families attended Chinese speaking schools and richer families attended International schools, and it was in these schools that English education was more prevalent.
 The richer you were, the greater access to education you had.
 In true Sylvia fashion, this proved to be only a small hurdle for her to overcome as she quickly enrolled herself on to an English language course in Manchester, and then later a Nursery Nursing programme at Stockport College.
 In the space of a decade, she completed her degree, and then her PhD, gaining a doctorate in Education.
-While she had a PhD, she would always say she wasn’t a “real doctor”, seeing medical practitioners as different to her and to be given a distinctive style of respect.
+While she had a PhD, she would always say she wasn’t a “real doctor”, seeing medical practitioners as different to her and deserving a distinctive style of respect.
 She never devalued her achievements.
 On the contrary, education was important to her, and she held her doctorate in high esteem, but she didn’t want to oversell herself.
 She knew what she could do and she knew what she couldn’t, but she made sure to value everyone around her and what they could do.
 Everyone had something important to bring to the table and she respected that, no matter their qualifications or background.

 I started working at Wai Yin in 2005, as a very young, White British man.
 I mention my race and my gender here because, whenever I mentioned my employment with Wai Yin to someone, or I visited exhibitions as a representative of Wai Yin, or I went to promotional events for them, I was asked some variation of the same question every time: